Why Do Ankle Sprains Keep Coming Back?

 • Surgery (only if needed): In severe or chronic cases where the ankle keeps giving way, surgery might be considered to repair the damaged ligaments.

-When to See a Physio
+When to see a physio

-If your ankle keeps rolling, or if you still feel unstable even after your first injury healed, it’s time to see a physiotherapist.
+If your ankle keeps rolling, or if you still feel unstable even after your first injury has healed, it’s time to see a physiotherapist.
 They’ll assess your movement, strength, and control, then give you a tailored plan to get you back on track—stronger than before.

 References